syncrotron/cmpt436project/README.md

 ##### <img src="https://image.flaticon.com/icons/svg/490/490366.svg" width="64" >**&nbsp; &nbsp;Build an Easily Expandable System**

-* [ ] As this system will be designed in a manor that is unspecific to a particular communication protocol, transmission/receiving medium, or other network specific technology, the ability to swap out, add, remove and use multiple different system components is key.
+* [ ] As this system will be designed in a manner that is not specific to a particular communication protocol, transmission/receiving medium, or other network specific technology, the ability to swap out, add, remove and use multiple different system components is key.
 For the purpose of this project, the system will have specific ability to facilitate the expansion of the following aspects:
   * [ ] Encoding Protocol: As a varying array of encoding schemes may be needed for different applications, the system should have the capability to add, remove and change schemes when necessary.

   * [ ] Transmission/Receiving Capabilities: As it would be hard to determine  universal physical transmission capabilities for the already 2000+ satellites in orbit now, with undefined numbers in the future, the system should be extremely versatile in its capabilities to accept different custom coded transmigration interfaces.